TMUniversal/discord-bot-template/README.md

 - Fill in the necessary values, remove the comment (since comments are not supported in JSON).
   - `owners` may be an array of strings

+- Customize what your bot says and does, here's what you should change:
+  - Status messages in `src/client/BotClient.ts`
+  - Your bot's description in `src/commands/basic/AboutCommand.ts`
+  - The required permissions in `src/commands/basic/InviteCommand.ts`

 ```JS
   {